krhitoshi/postfix_admin/README.md

 ## Description

-* Postfix Admin (Original Application)
+* Postfix Admin (Original Web-based Application)
   + Web Site http://postfixadmin.sourceforge.net/
   + GitHub https://github.com/postfixadmin/postfixadmin

-* MySQL or MariaDB is supported.
-PostgreSQL is not supported.
+* Postfix Admin 3.2 is supported.

-* Postfix Admin 2.2.0 is supported.
+* MySQL/MariaDB is supported.

+* Other database engines are not supported.

 ## Installation

 Install postfix_admin as:

     $ gem install postfix_admin

+Just execute `postfix_admin` command to generate your config file: `~/.postfix_admin.conf`

+    $ postfix_admin

+Edit the file for your environment:

+    $ vi ~/.postfix_admin.conf

+You can see domains on your host if the `database` parameter is set properly:

+    $ postfix_admin show

 ## Usage